rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 RUN npm install -g gulp-cli
 </pre>

-With this new step, I need to rebuild the Docker image and the container.
-I will get rid of the previous image by first stopping the container:
+With this new step, I needed to rebuild the Docker image and the container.
+I got rid of the previous image by first stopping the container:

 <pre>> docker stop rolspace</pre>